torres-alexis/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 - `--config-type` – Instructs the script to extract the metadata required for `bulkRNAseq` processing from the ISA archive
 - `--config-version` – Specifies the `dp-tools` configuration version to use, a value of `Latest` will specify the most recent version
 - `--isa-archive` – Specifies the *ISA.zip file for the respective OSD study, downloaded in the `dpt-get-isa-archive` command
+- `--technical_replicates_path` - Specifies a two-column CSV file where the first column contains the input sample names and the second column contains the names to which the samples should be collapsed.

 **Input Data:**